-Filer: ☐ EXCHANGE ☐ QUOTATION AND TRADE REPORTING SYSTEM
+Filer: SYSTEM QUOTATION AND TRADE REPORTING

-Type of Filing: ☐ AMENDMENT; AMENDMENT No
+Type of Filing: AMENDMENT; AMENDMENT No.

+-

-1. Full name of ex change or quotation a and trade reporting system:
+1. Full name of exchange or quotation and trade reporting system:

-2. Name(s) under which business is con nducted, or name of market or facility, if different from item 1:
+2. Name(s) under which business is conducted, or name of market or facility, if different from iter

-3. behalf of the exchange or quotation and trade reporting system in respect of the er the previous name and the new name:
+3. B. If this filing makes a name change on behalf of the exchange or quotation and trade rep system in respect of the name set out in item 1 or item 2, enter the previous name and t name:

-Previous name: :
+Previou s name:

-New name:
+New na me:

 4. Head office

-Address:

-Telephone:

-Facsimile:
+Address S:

+Telepho one:

+Facsimi le:

-5. Mailing address s (if different):
+5. Mailing address (if different):

 6. Other offices

-Address:
+Address S:

 Telephone:

-Facsimile:
+Facsimi le:

-7. Website addres ss:
+7. Website address:

-8. Contact employ /ee
+8. Contact employee

-Name and title:
+Name a nd title:

-Telephone num ıber:

-Facsimile:
+Telepho one number:

+Facsimi le:

-E-mail address: :
+E-mail a address:

-9. Counsel
+9. Counse I

-Firm name:
+Firm na me:

 Contact name:

-Telephone number:

-Facsimile:

-E-mail address: :

-10. Market Regulat ion is being conducted d by:

-☐ the ex change

-☐ the qu otation and trade repo orting system